 History in Fragments

-History in Fragments is a group exhibition featuring works of artists whose practice touches on aspects and qualities of ceramics, either as primary material, conceptual framework or context for larger installations.
-This exhibition highlights the diversity of approaches to making artworks in ceramics and the significance of this media as a recorder of time and witness of events.
+History in Fragments is a group exhibition featuring works of artists whose practices touch on aspects and qualities of ceramics, either as a primary material, conceptual framework or context for larger installations.
+This exhibition highlights the diversity of approach to making artworks in ceramics and the significance of this media as a recorder of time and witness of events.

 History in Fragments will showcase works in ceramics by the gallery artists Manal AlDowayan, Joël Andrianomearisoa, Gabriela Bettini, Luis Úrculo, Julia Llerena, Edison Peñafiel and Timo Nasseri.

 Clay is one of the oldest materials humans have used to make objects and ceramics is one of the most ancient industries we have created.
 Venus of Dolní Věstonice is the oldest known ceramic artifact, dated as early as 28,000 BCE, during the late Paleolithic period.
 The first examples of pottery appeared in Eastern Asia around 18,000 BCE.
 We know these through fragments that have survived for thousands of years.
 Historically, depiction and surface treatment on ceramic vessels have been a way to tell stories and record histories.
 Numerous examples of these works have survived from ancient Greece, Rome, Persia, China, South America, Africa and North American and Australian Indegenous cultures.
 Since the early days of industrialization ceramics surfaces have been exploited in the service of marketing a signature look, such as found in Delft porcelain in the 17th Century and British and French porcelain manufacturing from the 18th century.
 In the late 19th and early 20th century there have been attempts to experiment with ceramics, mostly through the modernist motto of “form follows function”.